Yggdrasill501/Yggdrasill501/README.md

 <p>(only accepted reply is General Kenobi)</p>

 - 🔭 Data scientist at [Deepnote](https://deepnote.com/).
-- 🌱 I’m currently learning Zig, Quasm.
+- 🌱 I'm currently learning Zig, Quasm.
 - ⚡ Fun fact: To explain righting motion(Cats fall on all 4) you need Euler's Equation of Motion and differential model.

 <div align="center">